-3.6.2 Each PI/PD must complete the UNH on-line Effort Certification training module even if s/he does not receive pay but supervises employees who are paid by the PI's/PD's Sponsored Program.
+3.6.2 Each PI must complete the UNH on-line Effort Certification training module even if s/he does not receive pay but supervises employees who are paid by the PI's Sponsored Program.

-3.6.3 The PI's/PD's BSC and local business/administrative staff supporting UNH Sponsored Programs are encouraged to complete this training.
+3.6.3 The PI's BSC and local business/administrative staff supporting UNH Sponsored Programs are encouraged to complete this training.

-3.6.4 It is the PI's/PD's responsibility to ensure that the employees to be paid (from the funds for which he/she is the PI/PD) successfully complete the on-line training module.
+3.6.4 It is the PI's responsibility to ensure that the employees to be paid (from the funds for which he/she is the PI) successfully complete the on-line training module.

 3.7 Consequences of Non-Compliance

-3.7.1 If a PI/PD does not complete the specified training, the PI's/PD's next award will not be accepted by UNH until such time as s/he successfully completes the training.
+3.7.1 If a PI does not complete the specified training, the PI's next award may not be accepted by UNH until such time as s/he successfully completes the training.

-3.7.2 If an employee fails to return his/her Effort Certification within the required period, no further proposals will be submitted nor awards accepted by UNH for the employee/PI/PD until such time as the certification is completed and submitted to the sponsored programs administration office.
+3.7.2 If an employee fails to return his/her Effort Certification within the required period, no further proposals may be submitted nor awards accepted by UNH for the employee/PI until such time as the certification is completed and submitted to the sponsored programs administration office.